joeperri95/SoundBoard/README.md

 - expose some gpio pins to a header
 - smaller mounting holes
 - connect SWO pin for jlink debug messages
+- headphone jack/driver

+- SPI pins on flash are backwards
+- ground and test points

 ## Rev 1.0 changes